 Posted by Hiral Patel on April 12th, 2017

-Researchers have designed fiber-reinforced concrete beams, base isolated buildings and what not.
-However, these AEC professionals forget the most widely used technology, BIM for structural engineers, in today’s construction practices.
+Structural design engineers and researchers have designed fiber-reinforced concrete beams, base isolated buildings and what not.
+However, researchers often forget the most widely used technology, BIM for structural engineers, in today’s construction practices.
 BIM technology holds all the four aces to turn the game of infrastructure development in favor of structural and civil engineers.

 With continuous population explosion, the lateral expansion of buildings has in fact shifted to vertical rise.
 Skyscrapers and high-rises have become an increasing necessity of urban infrastructure development along with flyovers, bridges and underground tubes.

-BIM incorporates early seismic needs, to eliminate design modification once the construction starts.
+BIM incorporates early earthquake safe design consideration, to eliminate design modification once the construction starts.
 Information rich intelligent BIM ready 3D models of infrastructure designs are critical when complying with seismic specification.
 Regulations call for a two inch space between ducts to prevent damages in earthquake and its inclusion in 3D models is an example of how neatly BIM ensures correctness of designs and compliance to codes.

 Fundamentally, with BIM, any hanger, brace etc. can be modeled; designs of sleeves, decks, roofs, beams, columns etc. can also be validated using BIM.
 Alongside, by developing more custom plugins and tools that offer access to their APIs, tasks are automated and code compliance checking is streamlined.